Strategic Plan Summary 2015 – 2021

 Goal 3: We will Continue to Build Our Community through Collaboration

-Objective 1: By August 2017, host a minimum of 10 new organized community events on campus.
+Objective 1: By August 2018, we will maintain 10 successfully organized hosted events, with the addition of 3 newly organized community events on campus.

-Objective 2: By August 2017, participate in a minimum of 6 new community events in which the college is represented.
+Objective 2: By August 2018, participate in a minimum of 8 community events in which the college is represented, two of which are new.

 * The VFA is the principle accountability framework for community colleges with measures defined to encompass the full breadth of the community college mission and the diversity of students’ goals and educational experiences.